S. Korea president vows 'complete overhaul' of approach to extreme weather

 South Korean police said they would launch an investigation into the fatal flooding of the underpass in Cheongju, some 112 kilometres (70 miles) south of Seoul, Yonhap reported.

-The underpass flooded early Saturday when a nearby river overflowed and an embankment collapsed, leaving 16 vehicles, including a bus, trapped inside, with at least 12 people killed and rescue workers warning the toll could rise as they searched the area.
+The underpass flooded early Saturday when a nearby river overflowed and an embankment collapsed, leaving more than 10 vehicles, including a bus, trapped inside, with at least 13 people killed and rescue workers warning the toll could rise as they searched the area.

 The Korea Meteorological Administration forecast more heavy rain through Wednesday and urged the public to "refrain from going outside".